metakai1/zOS/agents-only/hitchhiker/shared/pattern-library.md

 - **Event Channel Queuing**: Events are buffered during initialization for perfect ordering
 - **Spawn Isolation**: Each saga runs in its own error boundary
 - **Batched Processing**: Multiple patterns for efficient batch operations
+- **Generator Methods in Classes**: The Uploadable pattern shows how to use generators in class methods
+- **Progress with Race**: Combining fork, race, and cancel for responsive UIs
+- **Multicast Channels**: Enable true pub/sub architecture within Redux-Saga
+- **takeEveryFromBus**: Custom utility that makes channel consumption elegant

+### Advanced Saga Patterns Summary:

+1. **Error Boundaries Everywhere**: Every saga module wrapped in spawn with try/catch
+2. **Channels as Event Buses**: Multicast channels enable decoupled communication
+3. **Race for Everything**: User actions can always be cancelled (logout, navigation)
+4. **Progress Tracking**: Long operations provide real-time feedback
+5. **Batching is Key**: High-frequency events always batched for performance
+6. **Optimistic First**: UI updates immediately, rollback on failure
+7. **Resource Cleanup**: Every spawn has a cancel, every channel has a close

 This pattern library represents some of the most sophisticated Redux-Saga-Normalizr implementations found in modern applications.
 Each pattern solves real-world problems with elegant, maintainable solutions that scale to enterprise complexity.

+The zOS codebase demonstrates that Redux-Saga, when mastered, provides unparalleled control over complex async flows, real-time synchronization, and error handling.
+These patterns show how to build resilient, performant applications that handle the chaos of distributed systems with grace.